uojiaku/TerraformGuru/AWSSolutionsArchitect/security_section/secrets_manager/README.md

    - In order to retrieve a secret from Secrets Manager, your application must be given access to the specific secret, either through a resource-based policy or an identity-based policy
 2. Retrieve with AWS SDK
    - Even though the code to retrieve a secret is static, encryption keys and access keys are being rotated by Secrets Manager and IAM, respectively, behind the scenes.

+## Summary
+1. Secrets manager leverages Lambda to automatically rotate KMS keys. this helps keeps secrets encrypted at rest and in transit.
+2. Using resource- or identity-based policies grant access to applications and services.
+No need to make application changes when keys rotate.